seborama/fuego/README.md

 A Stream of EntryInt.

-It (future) contains all of the methods Stream exposes and additional methods that pertain to EntryInt.
+It contains all of the methods Stream exposes and additional methods that pertain to an `EntryInt` stream such as aggregate functions (`Sum()`, `Average()`, etc).

+The current implementation is based on `Stream` and an intermediary channel that converts incoming `EntryInt` elements to `Entry`.
+This approach offers programming conciseness but the use of an intermediary channel likely decreases performance.

 #### Max

-Returns the greatest EntryInt in the stream.
+Returns the greatest element in the stream.

+#### Min

+Returns the smallest element in the stream.

+#### Sum

+Returns the sum of all elements in the stream.

+#### Average

+Returns the average of all elements in the stream.

 ### Predicates